 Cane Garden Bay

-The view from this bay in the eastern side of Tortola is home to the airport and looks at tiny Marina Cay, Great & Little Camanoe, Scrub Island and Guana Island.
-Trellis Bay offers a “family friendly” full moon party and the unique art studio of Aragorns.
-Aragorn Studio’s metal sculptures are lit up during the full moon party with entertainment from moko jumbie stilt dancers, limbo contests, fire jugglers and local musicians.
+This bay offers an ideal pick up and drop off location because it is just across from Beef Island international airport.
+The view from this bay on the eastern side of Tortola is home to the airport and looks at tiny Marina Cay, Great & Little Camanoe, Scrub Island, and Guana Island.
+Trellis Bay offers a “family-friendly” full moon party and the unique Aragorn Studio who’s metal sculptures are lit up during the full moon party with entertainment from moko jumbie stilt dancers, limbo contests, fire jugglers, and local musicians.

-Tortola’s capital city is situated in the horseshoe shaped bay of Road Harbour on the south coast of the island.
-“The roads” is a nautical term for an area that isn’t as protected as a harbour, but a place where ships can come in, which the city gets it’s name from.
+Tortola’s capital city is situated in the horseshoe-shaped bay of Road Harbour on the south coast of the island.
+“The roads” is a nautical term for an area that isn’t as protected as a harbor, but a place where ships can come in, which the city gets its name from.
 Road Town being the capital city has lots of shopping and dining to offer visitors along with banking and other amenities.

 Nanny Cay Village

-Also known as West End, this quaint area of Tortola is a center of activity with shops selling local and Caribbean goods, restaurants offering outdoor dining, and one of Tortola’s two ferry terminals (with arrivals and departures from St Thomas, USVI) can be seen coming and going.
+Also known as West End, this quaint area of Tortola is now open to visiting yachts, and eateries and bars are happy to serve great meals and local cocktails.
+This is one of Tortola’s two ferry terminals (with arrivals and departures from St Thomas, USVI) with a new custom and immigration office.

 Having a hard time visualizing your crewed yacht vacation in the BVI?
 Take a look at a 7-day sample itinerary to get the ideas flowing and plan your trip.